eu-interact/data-guidelines/guidelines/minimum_data_descriptiveness_guidelines.md

 ##### DCAT-AP

-Use a keyword tag for each keyword.The value of each tag must be an alphanumeric string.
+Use a keyword tag for each keyword.
+The value of each tag must be an alphanumeric string.
+The use of [GCMD](https://earthdata.nasa.gov/earth-observation-data/find-data/gcmd/gcmd-keywords) keywords is encouraged but not required.
+The keyword list must contain some values in English.

 ##### JSON-LD

 Value must be a valid list of alphanumeric strings separated by a comma.
+The use of [GCMD](https://earthdata.nasa.gov/earth-observation-data/find-data/gcmd/gcmd-keywords) keywords is encouraged but not required.
+The keyword list must contain some values in English.

 #### Examples (in JSON-LD format):
 ```json